Cell (biology): Centrosome

-The centrosome is a non membrane-bounded organelle composed of pericentriolar material and the two centrioles.
+The centrosome is a membrane-less organelle composed of pericentriolar material and the two centrioles.
 The centrosome is the main microtubule organizing center in the animal cell that produces the microtubules key components of the cytoskeleton.
 Centrosomes are composed of two centrioles which lie perpendicular to each other in which each has an organization like a cartwheel, which separate during cell division and help in the formation of the mitotic spindle.
+While most other eukaryotes do have centrioles, plants do not and centrosomes are unique to animal cells.